ma-b/hirsch-walks/Spindles/docs/src/tutorial-hirsch.md

 ![](s48_geom.svg)

-We may also enumerate all good 2-faces of `s48`.
+We may also enumerate all good 2-faces of `s48` as follows.
 ```@example s48
 for f in sort(facesofdim(s48, 2))
     if isgood2face(s48, f).good